 Drawn to sharing yoga with others, Jodi began teaching in 2001.
 Since, she has continued her studies by taking numerous teacher training courses, workshops and retreats.
 The path also led Jodi to become a certified pre-and postnatal instructor and labor support doula.
 She has also studied yoga’s sister science, Ayurveda.
 Jodi offers trainings in Pre and Postnatal Yoga, Restorative Yoga, Vinyasa Yoga and Foundations in Ayurveda annually in Osaka, Japan.
-Recently, Jodi spent six years in Goa, India where she co-directed a yoga retreat center and taught teacher trainings and community yoga classes.
+Jodi lived in Goa, India for 6 years, from 2007 to 2014, where she co-directed a yoga retreat center and taught teacher trainings and community yoga classes.

 With a background in Iyengar, Vinyasa and Ananda yoga, a devotional style of yoga based on the teachings of Paramhansa Yogananda, Jodi draws from these traditions to create a fluid and meditative practice.